piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * Bulk print actions
 * Print buttons in the front-end
 * Redesigned template look
-* New template structure and hooks to modify it
+* New template structure and action hooks

 3.0
 * Supports only WooCommerce 2.1 (or later)